pe-st/st/Keymap.md

 ### Multiple Selections

-C-S-down/up  Columnar insert (similar to Ctrl-Enter in Emacs) ⌘-S-D        Select current word repeatedly! (⌘-D in Original-Binding) ⌘-C-G        Select all instances of current word (Alt-F3 on Windows)
+C-S-down/up  Columnar insert (similar to Ctrl-Enter in Emacs)(C-A-up/d on Windows) ⌘-S-D        Select current word repeatedly! (⌘-D in Original-Binding) ⌘-C-G        Select all instances of current word (Alt-F3 on Windows)